 You can connect the Router directly to a 10/100BASE-TX Ethernet adapter card (NIC) installed on a PC using the Ethernet cable provided as shown in this diagram.
-The illustration below shows the DSL-G624T connected to Ethernet LAN devices, Wireless LAN devices, and the Internet.

 Basic Router Configuration

 The first time you set up the Router it is recommended that you configure the WAN connection using a single computer making sure that both the computer and the Router are not connected to the LAN.
 Once the WAN connection is functioning properly, you may continue to make changes to Router configuration including IP settings and DHCP setup.
 This chapter is concerned with using your computer to configure the WAN connection.
 The following chapter describes the various windows used to configure and monitor the Router including how to change IP settings and DHCP server setup.